megabytesofrem/chalk/README.md

 ```

 ### If statements
-Use @variable_name to reference a variable
+Use @variable_name to reference a variable.

-Bug: only the innermost statements blocks are executed!
 ```
 animal = "Cat"
 favorite_animal = "Cat"